-Choosing between these two depends entirely on your daily habits and seated behavior.
-The Aeron forces you into an optimal ergonomic position, making it perfect for focused, task-heavy typing where maintaining upright posture is critical.
+Selecting the right chair hinges entirely on your daily habits and seated behavior.
+The Aeron forces you into an optimal ergonomic position, making it the superior choice for focused, task-heavy typing where maintaining upright posture is critical.
 It does not forgive slouching.
 Conversely, the TITAN Evo caters to dynamic sitters who shift from leaning forward during competitive matches to reclining heavily to watch movies.
 It offers the structural support of a firm car seat with the flexibility to cross your legs or sit at odd angles.

 The Herman Miller Aeron is the undisputed winner for strict, upright ergonomic support during long workdays.
 However, the Secretlab TITAN Evo is the better choice for hybrid users who want to mix productivity with relaxed, multi-posture gaming for half the price.